firebase/firebase-js-sdk/docs-devsite/auth.totpmultifactorgenerator.md

 ## TotpMultiFactorGenerator.assertionForSignIn()

-Provides a [TotpMultiFactorAssertion](./auth.totpmultifactorassertion.md#totpmultifactorassertion_interface) to confirm ownership of the totp second factor.
+Provides a [TotpMultiFactorAssertion](./auth.totpmultifactorassertion.md#totpmultifactorassertion_interface) to confirm ownership of the TOTP second factor.
 This assertion is used to complete signIn with TOTP as the second factor.

 <b>Signature:</b>